 Step 4: Style Elements to Match Figma Design

-With the layout in place, begin applying your Figma design’s styles.
+With the layout in place, begin applying the styles from your Figma design.
 Import and upload custom font files if your design uses non-standard typefaces.
 Set up your global color palette and spacing rules to mirror what you’ve designed in Figma.

 Step 5: Add Animations and Interactions (Optional)